 - When police arrive, request a formal police report.
 Get name, precinct and badge number of officer;

-- Unless your vehicle creates a hazard, do not move the vehicle until the police department, fire department and/or other emergency responders arrive;
+- Unless your vehicle creates a hazard, refrain from moving the vehicle until the police department, fire department and/or other emergency responders arrive;

-- Do not give statements or sign anything other than those absolutely necessary for the police report;
+- Refrain from giving statements or signing anything other than those absolutely necessary for the police report;

 - NEVER admit responsibility or agree to pay for anything;

-- You must report all accidents and/or property damage within 24 hours, and personal injury/deaths or major accidents immediately as instructed in the Accident Reporting Kit.
+- Report all accidents and/or property damage within 24 hours, and personal injury/deaths or major accidents immediately as instructed in the Accident Reporting Kit.
 Failure to comply with this requirement may result in revocation of driving privileges.